 Here are five best practices for marketing your payments solution:

 1. Define your message

 Your marketing strategy and messaging should vary depending on your target customers.
 For example, it was important for the Intercom team to first understand how customers would use Stripe for online payments, then develop their messaging and go-to-market plan around those key benefits in a way that was clear and concise.
-For example, Intercom knew that their customers would need the ability to view and manage subscription payments while chatting in the Intercom Inbox, plus use billing and subscription information for renewal marketing.
-With these customer needs in mind, Intercom crafted value prop messaging, like: Answer customers’ questions faster or even anticipate their questions by viewing their payment details—like subscription plan, recent payments, and account balance—right alongside conversations in the Inbox and Get a clear picture of your customer base—and send them the right messages at the right times—by filtering, segmenting, and messaging customers based on their account balance, subscription plan, and more.
+For example, Intercom knew that its customers would need the ability to view and manage subscription payments while chatting in the Intercom Inbox, plus use billing and subscription information for renewal marketing.
+With these customer needs in mind, Intercom crafted value prop messaging, such as: Answer customers’ questions faster or even anticipate their questions by viewing their payment details – subscription plan, recent payments, and account balance – right alongside conversations in the Inbox and Get a clear picture of your customer base – and send them the right messages at the right times – by filtering, segmenting, and messaging customers based on their account balance, subscription plan, and more.